ARC Mission & Vision

 (science, technology, engineering, and mathematics), social studies, and the arts in meaningful, grade-level-appropriate ways.

-The DCP is offered in New Haven public schools in grades 1-5.
+Previously theDesign Connections Partnership was offered in New Haven public schools in grades 1-5.
 This multi-year, multi-grade project is part of the mathematics curriculum.
+The program served 25 classroom teachers and their 600 students, 10 math coaches, and 10 art teachers.

-create standards-based Science, Technology, Engineering, and Mathematics (STEM) lessons
+create standards-based Science, Technology, Engineering, and Mathematics (STEM) lessons and introduce STEM-related careers

 develop 21st Century skills – collaboration, creativity, communication, and critical thinking

-encourage students to apply academic concepts in authentic tasks
+encourage students to apply academic concepts in authentic tasks and foster students' sense of community and civic involvement

 Since our founding…